marstr/baronial/README.md

 , we use the `debit` command.
 This is unlike the U.S. Bank accounts, which use the `credit` command, because they are holding [assets](https://www.investopedia.com/terms/a/asset.asp).

-Now our accounts are tracking $3,335.87 in value.
+Now our accounts are tracking USD 3,335.87 in value.
 However, now that we know where our money is, we need to allocate it as we intend on spending it.
 That's the job of the budget.
 When everything's working well, the sum of funds available in the `accounts` folder should match the amount in the `budget` folder.

-Let's say we pay $1,200/month in rent, we could set aside that money by running:
+Let's say we pay USD 1,200/month in rent, we could set aside that money by running:

 ```bash
 $ mkdir -p budget/housing/rent
 $ baronial credit 1200 budget/housing/rent
 ```

-From there, we still have $2,135.87 to work with.
+From there, we still have USD 2,135.87 to work with.
 Let's say we put some money towards gas and groceries, and the rest in generic savings:

 ```bash